BlaerZhang/yz7739-S23-CodeLab1-Week6-Midterm/README.md

 Initially developed for Game Design 2, then modified using ASCII Level Editor for Code Lab 1.

+All the codes in Scripts folder are written by Blaer.

 The only C# Script concerning the homework is LevelEditor.cs, and all the comments are in that file.

 Play Which One is Me? online at: https://blaerzhang.itch.io/which-one-is-me